In this article

 - Reduced recruiting costs: RPOs are only helping you when there is a hiring need.
 Therefore, this saves you a significant amount of money compared to hiring a full time employee.
 Equally, an RPOs service can be quickly scaled up or down depending on what stage of growth your startup is at.

-Why use a PEO for outsourced recruiting?
+Why use a PEO for recruitment outsourcing?

 A Professional Employer Organisation (PEO) is an RPO but with more extensive outsourced HR benefits.
 In a PEO arrangement, the client company and the PEO enter into a co-employment relationship.